Generalized forms of types N = 1, 2 and higher gauge theory: Higher algebra- and group-valued generalized forms

-We find that the current adjoint action lacks the properties established in Theorems~\ref{4.2} and \ref{4.3}, representing instead a direct formal extension of the construction of type $N=2$.
-These limitations are inherent to the present framework.
+We find that the present adjoint action does not satisfy the properties established in Theorems~\ref{4.2} and~\ref{4.3}.
+Rather, it should be viewed as a direct extension of the construction for type $N=2$.
+These limitations are inherent to the current framework.
 Nonetheless, pursuing this higher generalization is instructive.
-In the following chapters, we will therefore continue along this path and derive the corresponding 3-gauge transformations, which constitute a necessary step in the systematic exploration of higher gauge structures.
+In the following chapters, we therefore continue along this path and derive the corresponding $3$-gauge transformations, which constitute a necessary step in the systematic exploration of higher gauge structures.